wp-plugins/currency-converter/readme.txt

 == Installation ==

 1. Download the zip file and extract the contents,
-2. Upload the folder `currency-converter` to your WP plugin folder `/wp-content/plugins/` directory,
+2. Upload the folder `currency-conversion` to your WP plugin folder `/wp-content/plugins/` directory,
 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
-5. Select a currency if necessary, and the size and layout of the calculator widget
+5. Select your currency, and the size and other currency options

 == Screenshots ==